joesingo/truthdiscovery/doc/input.rst

 See :meth:`~truthdiscovery.input.supervised_data.SupervisedData.get_accuracy`
 for a description of how the accuracy calculation is performed.

-Supervised data can also be loaded from a CSV file.
-The format is the same as for unsupervised data (see above), but the first row contains the true values.
+Supervised data can also be loaded from a matrix in a CSV file.
+The format is the same as for unsupervised matrix data (see above), but the first row contains the true values.

 Synthetic data
 --------------